Skip to main content

 A lock ( ) or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

-Some overseas vehicles do not meet U.S. or Maryland requirements when they are brought into the country.
-These vehicles require additional documentation before the Maryland Motor Vehicle Administration (MVA) can issue a title or registration.
+Some vehicles do not meet U.S. or Maryland requirements when they are brought into the Country.
+These vehicles require additional documentation before MVA can issue a title or registration.
+Vehicles brought to the U.S. from overseas are often referred to as "gray market" vehicles.
+A gray market vehicle may or may not have been produced overseas, the distinguishing feature is that it has never been titled in the U.S.

-• Was manufactured for sale outside the United States
+• Manufactured for sale outside the U.S.

 Overseas vehicles must meet: